+In Germany, employees belong to the national social security system by law.
+It covers the following principal areas: health insurance, unemployment insurance, nursing care insurance, pension and accident insurance.
 All salary payments are subject to tax and social security contributions (pension, unemployment, health and nursing care insurance).
 These must be withheld from an employee’s salary by the employer and paid to the respective institutions.
 In general, the employer and the employee each pay half of the social security contributions, and employers must pay their share in addition to the salary based on the employee’s gross salary with certain maximum amounts applying.

-After birth of a child, both – male and female – employees are entitled to a maximum of three years’ parental leave per child.
+Female employees are entitled to paid maternity leave, which is the time period 6 weeks before and 8 weeks after giving birth.
+After the birth of a child, both – male and female – employees are entitled to a maximum of three years’ parental leave per child.
 During this period, the employer is not obliged to make any payments to the employee.
-Employees, however, have a statutory right to work part-time (up to 30 hours per week) during parental leave unless urgent business reasons prevent such part-time work.
-After expiry of the parental leave, the employee returns to his/her position.
+Employees, however, have a statutory right to work part-time (between 15 and 30 hours per week) during parental leave unless urgent business reasons prevent such part-time work.
+After expiry of the parental leave, the employee returns to their previous position.

-5. Mandatory and Typically Provided Pensions
+Pensions: Mandatory and Typically Provided